 Now, God normally allows us to make our own decisions in life.
 He may try to hint which way we should go, mind you, but again he normally lets us make final decisions.
 The articles following in this subsection of the website further explain those methods of guidance – that we should follow by the way.

 In this article I discuss God’s method for preventing us from making major mistakes in life.
 How he actually ‘stops’ us going in the wrong direction!

 2. WHY GOD OPENS AND CLOSES DOORS

 2.1 God’s sovereign power

 Whether we like to believe it or not, God has sovereign power over all his creation.
 He is the big Boss after all.

 Although he rarely uses this unlimited power in our lives he can – through seemingly normal (but often extremely ‘unlikely’) events – adjust our direction in life.

 He simply orchestrates events.
-He makes them happen, whether we want them at the time, or not!
+He makes them happen, sets them up, whether we want them at the time or not!

 2.2 Why does God make some things happen?

 Simply explained, our plans to significantly move away from God’s view of the best way forward in life can simply be ‘blocked’ by him, through his arranging of circumstances.
 On the other hand, if a certain direction in life is vitally important in God’s plan for us – even though at the time we may not know it – God can prevent us from heading away from it!